openSUSE:Factory development model

 - Optional: Manual Security Team check (if Legal-Auto deems that necessary)

 - The Quality Assurance Process (openQA) runs all the time.
-Periodically, ISO image are generated by OBS and ran through a predefined set of tests.
-If problems are found a report is created pointing to the failures in the ISO image.
+Periodically, ISO images are generated by OBS and ran through a predefined set of tests.
+If problems are found a report is created pointing to the failures in that ISO image.
+Currently, openQA is mainly testing Staging Projects and Factory-ToTest images.

 - Public Testing takes place after the milestone release, usually on real hardware and to a lesser degree in virtual machines.